 Creamy, decadent vegan matcha ice cream flecked with bits of sweetened red bean.
-No-machine, only requiring 15 minutes of active hand-churning time.

 Any matcha lover knows that sweet red (azuki) bean paste is an essential side to matcha ice cream.
 But what if the red bean was mixed in the ice cream itself?
 Yep, the result is the frozen dessert in my dreams.